Ahaif/Exchange_Market/README.md

 # Exchange Market

-the Application is hosted using Heroku you can test it via this link : https://hai-token-exchange.herokuapp.com/ (the application is still in test mode please report for any bugs found)

 you can see all the dependencies needed for the project in package.json

 you should connect to your Ethereum client (i use Ganache on port 8545)